-Hello!
-My name is Justine Lim, an undergraduate at the University of California, Los Angeles, majoring in Computational and Systems Biology with minors in Environmental Systems and Society and Digital Humanities.
+JUSTINE CLARISSE LIM is an undergraduate at the University of California, Los Angeles, pursuing a Bachelor of Science in Computational and Systems Biology with minors in Environmental Systems and Society and Digital Humanities.

-I’m drawn to understanding how complex systems work and how we can make them more sustainable.
-Looking ahead, I plan to build a career in research and academia, using computational methods to support the green design and planning of our urban world.
+Drawn to understanding complex systems and making them more sustainable, her intention is to build a career in academia, researching advanced computational methods to support the green design and planning of our urban world.

 Urban environments are intricate, dynamic systems that require sophisticated quantitative tools to understand and improve.